lizard43/cell/README.md

 ## Running with the Python Code

 - The version of Raspbian I used comes with Python 2.7.9 so that's the version I have targeted with this code.

-- I don't 'know' Python so I learned some as I cobbled this code together.
-It ain't pretty and I stole lots from others.
-But it ~works for my purposes and it's free

 - Install psSerial (this installed v3.4 for me)
 	- sudo pip install pySerial